[layerslider id="1"]

 Partners

-Thanks to our partners and sponsors we are able to make a change to empower women by sharing knowledge so they become independent and self-sufficient.
+Thanks to our valued partners and sponsors, we are able to create meaningful change by empowering women with knowledge, helping them to become independent and self-supporting.

-By joining forces we are able to give women access to education.
-They share our vision and contribute in various ways to achieving our goals.
+By joining forces, we can provide women with access to education.
+Our partners share our vision and contribute in various ways to achieving our goals.

 What we want